-With so many post-secondary options to choose from, it can be difficult for prospective students to decide what’s right for them.
-How does one institution differ from the other, and what form of education will help them achieve their career goals?
+With so many post-secondary options to choose from, it can be difficult for learners to decide what’s right for them.
+How does one institute differ from the other and what form of education will help you achieve your career goals?
 In this article, we’ll answer those questions and more, so you can determine what path is right for you.

 We often get asked if a polytechnic is a college or university.
 The answer is—it’s neither.
-While there are similarities, the thing that most sets polytechnics, like BCIT, apart from traditional institutions can be summed up in two words: applied learning.
-Also known as experiential learning, it combines the in-depth study found at universities with practical, technology-based skills training.
+While there are similarities, the thing that most sets polytechnics, like BCIT, apart from traditional institutes can be summed up in two words: applied learning.
+Also known as experiential or “hands-on” learning, a polytechnic combines the in-depth study found at universities with practical skills training.